michaeljhkim/MichaelKim.Hello/README.md

 ## 🚀 Features

-- ✅ .NET API with simple endpoints like `/helloworld` and `/weatherforecast`
+- ✅ .NET API with simple endpoints like `/helloworld`
 - ✅ React frontend that fetches and displays backend data
 - ✅ CORS setup for cross-origin communication
 - ✅ HTTPS for secure development